-Driving returns like this—particularly in 2020—requires well-timed ad campaigns with messaging tailored to specific targeted audiences, and landing pages that back up that message.
+Well-timed ad campaigns with messaging tailored to specific audiences, and landing pages that back up that message have been the core of our advertising approach for years.
 We’ve found that getting a solid return on any advertising happens by striking the right note with the right person at each point throughout the year.
 Sometimes people just need an excuse or extra motivation to get out and do something fun—and you can give them that excuse.

 - Showcase the Season

 - Remarket To People Who Abandon The Booking Process

 For many tour and activity operators, a change in season should bring a change in imagery and messaging.
 Here are a few examples we’ve used:

 In late summer, encourage families to make the most of what’s left of summer break.
 Family schedules are changing, and kids will be spending more time sitting indoors day and night.
 Not that a 13-year-old needs to be reminded that school is starting soon, but sometimes parents need a little nudging to do one more family adventure before school is in full swing.